 Three-Year Operating Funding

 Available to established, incorporated as not-for-profit organizations that have been in existence for at least four years.
-Applicants must currently receive Annual Operating funding through the CFSS, be recognized by their peers, provide annual programming to the community, demonstrate long-range financial stability and be able to articulate their long-term visioning and planning.
+Applicants must currently receive Annual Operating funding through the CFSU, be recognized by their peers, provide annual programming to the community, demonstrate long-range financial stability and be able to articulate their long-term visioning and planning.

 How Cultural Funding Decisions Are Made